FAQS Locations Call Email

 Natural family planning

-Natural family planning is when a woman works out when she’s in the most fertile phase of her monthly cycle (when she’s most likely to get pregnant), and avoids sex without contraception during this time.
+Natural family planning or fertility awareness method is when you work out when you’re in the most fertile phase of your monthly cycle (when you’re most likely to get pregnant), by tracking your cycle, discharge, and temperature, and avoid sex without barrier contraception during this time.
+It is typically 76% effective at preventing pregnancy and does not protect against STIs.

 Natural family planning doesn’t mean “withdrawal” (removing the penis before the man ejaculates).
 You should only use natural family planning if you have been taught by a specialist, so you can use it effectively.
-Our staff are trained to advise on natural family planning.
+You can find a trainer on the NHS website.

 Natural family planning will not protect you from sexually transmitted infections (STIs).
 The best way to protect yourself from STIs is to use a condom every time you have sex.